-The Group's currency positions are presented in the table below:
+The Bank's currency positions are presented in the table below:

-Currency position 31.12.2012 31.12.2011
+31.12.2012 31.12.2011

-EUR (13 818) 83 153

-USD (153 155) (180 781)
+Currency Position

+EUR (11 933) 70 224

+USD (8 277) (13 151)

-CHF (20 180) (37 266)
+CHF (20 127) (36 795)

-GBP 4 653 50
+GBP 4 611 49

-Other (Global Net) 15 609 11 630
+Other (Global Net) 12 395 10 985

-The volume of currency positions is a key factor determining the level of currency risk on which the Group is exposed (except for volatility of foreign exchange rates).
-The level of currency positions is determined by all foreign currency transactions, which are concluded by the Group, both in the statement of financial position and off-balance sheet transactions.
-The Bank's exposure to currency risk is low (with reference to own funds, VaR for a 10-day time horizon for the Bank's currency position at the end of 2012 amounted to ca. 0.003%).
+The volume of currency positions is a key factor determining the level of currency risk on which the Bank is exposed (except for volatility of foreign exchange rates).
+The level of currency positions is determined by all foreign currency transactions, which are concluded by the Bank, both in the statement of financial position (such as loans) and off-balance sheet (such as derivatives, CIRS transactions in particular).
+In accordance with the currency risk management principles at the Bank, the daily currency position opened by the Bank within the banking book (such as repayment of loans denominated in foreign currency by the clients, exposure currency conversion) is closed every day, also using derivative instruments.
+This means that the currency position of the Bank at the end of the day may constitute only of generated unclosed position in banking book on this day and currency position in trading book within the limits, which results in a low exposure of the Bank to currency risk (with reference to own funds, VaR for a 10-day time horizon for the Bank's currency position as at the end of 2012 amounted to approx. 0.003%).